PG Cert Medical Education

 1 year or 2 years part-time

-You'll need a good honours degree with the medical sector and a keen interest in medical education.
+You will need a good first degree or masters level degree within the medical area and be able to demonstrate a keen interest in medical education.

 English language requirements